 Students will study the commercial production of vegetables in the Midwest while examining the sustainability of the various crops in the industry.
 Key components will be site selection, integrated cropping systems, cultural and management practices, profitability and efficiencies.
-Restricted to students admitted to the following program(s): 10-001-1

 001-116 | Landscape Plants // 2 Credits